vik-s/quartz/content/literature/B-Burkeman-2021.md

 	- Use our time off to get things done and be "productive"
 	- Using leisure as a means to be more productive later
 - True leisure according to Aristotle is self-reflection and philisophical contemplation, and is the highest of virtues.
+- Medival peasants worked only for 150 days a year, but the industrial age meant that workers need to be in factories, and were allowed to do what they pleased with their time off as long as it didnt interrupt profits.
+- Todays concept of rest is only a means to recuperate from work, and be more productive when going back to it, or to improve ourselves for a future benefit.
+Anything that does not fit into this framework is viewed as wasteful.

 ### Quotes